hshsl-training/library-carpentry-2021-11-03-04-NNLM-Region1-online/bios.md

 ## Amy

+Amy Yarnell is the Data Services Librarian at the University of Maryland Health Sciences and Human Services Library.
+She helps students, faculty, and staff to manage, find, access, wrangle, and visualize data.

 ## Brian

-Brian Zelip is the Emerging Technologies Librarian at the University of Maryland Health Sciences and Human Services Librarian.
+Brian Zelip is the Emerging Technologies Librarian at the University of Maryland Health Sciences and Human Services Library.
 He runs the HSHSL Innovation Space where he collaborates with library users to solve problems through design, 3D printing, and code.

 ## JP